GitHub links

 Review Latency report

 The Review Latency macro measures how long pull requests wait before receiving their first review.
-High review latency is a common bottleneck that slows overall delivery.
+High review latency is a common bottleneck that slows overall delivery even when teams are producing PRs at a healthy rate.
 Data is fetched live from GitHub.

 Adding the macro to a page